Review · AI Meeting Assistants

 Agenda Templates and Collaborative Notes

-CRM Integrations - Salesforce, HubSpot, Pipedrive
+CRM Integrations

-Avoma supports bidirectional CRM sync with Salesforce, HubSpot, and Pipedrive.
-Bidirectional means not just pushing meeting notes into the CRM, but also pulling context from the CRM to enrich the Avoma workspace.
+Avoma supports bidirectional CRM sync - not just pushing meeting notes into the CRM, but also pulling CRM context to enrich the Avoma workspace.
+When a meeting is completed, notes sync back automatically.
+Field mapping is configurable.

 This bidirectional sync is a step above what simpler tools like Fathom offer.
 Fathom pushes notes to CRM.
 Avoma creates a genuine integration where meeting intelligence and CRM data enrich each other.